-explanations for the etiology of phobias as part of their Critical Thinking which also Understanding of the topic and cites another piece of Research.
+The student considers other, alternative explanations for the etiology of phobias as part of their Critical Thinking which also includes wider Knowledge & Understanding of the topic and cites another piece of Research.
 The command term is explicitly addressed (Focus).
 The paragraph is clear, coherent and grammatical (Clarity & Organisation) with effective use of terminology.